entrofi/oyunbahcesi/ci_cd/docs/4_scripted_jobs_part_II.md

 # Stateless Jenkins - Job as Code Part II
 [In the previous section of these examples](3_introduce_scripted_jobs.md), we created a stateless jenkins  container which can be initialised solely by using scripts.
 In that example, a seed job for jobdsl plugin, which was later on used to create a simple jenkins job, was also implemented.
-In our current example, we will extend previous seed job implementation further to create more complicated jobs by polling external repositories.
+In our current example, we will extend previous seed job implementation further to create more complicated jobs so that it will be able to poll remote repositories and scan for groovy based jenkins job descriptions.

 ## Summary of the steps:
 1. Extend `jenkins/init.groovy/1-init-dsl-seed-job.groovy` script to enable polling of remote repositories, so that it can check these repositories for new job descriptions.